Life in Idyllwild, California

 Along with popcorn and candy, they offer adult beverages and more elevated snack options, which makes it a fun night out without needing to leave the mountain.

-Living in Idyllwild during the holidays feels a bit like stepping into a Hallmark movie.
+Living in Idyllwild during the holidays can feel like stepping into every perfect holiday you’ve ever imagined.

 Halloween is one of my favorites.
 Instead of traditional trick-or-treating, the town puts on a parade and carnival.
 Kids and adults dress up, businesses hand out candy along the route, and everything ends in the center of town with games and activities.